If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 Sever’s disease, also known as calcaneal apophysitis, is an overuse injury of the growth plate in the heel.
 This condition is common among active children between the ages of 8 and 14.
 While the child is still growing, the growth plates in their heel bones are vulnerable to injury and inflammation.
 This is often caused by participating in repetitive activities that put excess strain on the heels, such as the running and jumping common in sports like soccer or basketball.
 Sever’s disease is also more common in children who are overweight, as the extra weight can put pressure on the heels.
 Symptoms of Sever’s disease include heel pain, swelling, and difficulty walking or bearing weight on the affected foot.
 If your child complains of heel pain, please seek the care of a podiatrist.

 Sever's disease often occurs in children and teens.
-If your child is experiencing foot or pain, see Brent Harwood, DPM from Southeast Podiatry.
-Our doctor can treat your child’s foot care needs.
+If your child is experiencing foot or ankle pain, see Brent Harwood, DPM from Southeast Podiatry.
+Our doctor can treat your child’s foot and ankle needs.

 Sever’s Disease